davetropeano/schematics-onboarding/README.md

-# schematics-onboarding
+# IBM Bluemix Schematics On-boarding
-An onboarding kit for the IBM Bluemix Schematics service
+An on-boarding kit for the IBM Bluemix Schematics service.